 Medium generators are also where the exhaust from combusting the fuel will start to become especially dangerous.

-While you should never use a portable generator in an environment where it cannot vent its exhaust to the outside freely, medium generators can kill people with incidental fumes caused by insufficient ventilation.
+While you should never use this size generator in an environment where it cannot vent its exhaust to the outside freely, medium generators can kill people with incidental fumes caused by insufficient ventilation.

 Large Generators: 7500 – 15000 Watts

 Large generators are at the edge of the offerings for portable generators.
 After the generators in this size category, you’ll likely need to tow the generator behind a vehicle rather than positioning it with manual effort.

 Importantly, large generators are beyond the capacity of an individual to lift, and they may be too heavy for two or more individuals to lift.
 You will probably need two people to drag a large generator along the floor, even if it has wheels.